 Once that’s in place we will help develop your Brand Messaging tagline and consider product positioning, key benefits, brand pillars, audience and tone of voice to guide your marketing across all touchpoints.

-After the brand strategy has been developed, this is the part everyone wants to get involved with.
-It’s the ‘exciting’ phase where strategic insights are transformed into visual assets for the company.
+After the brand core and messaging phases of your brand strategy have been developed, we create the visual identity.
+This is the ‘exciting’ phase where strategic insights are transformed into visual assets for the company.

-This is the point where a startup or business rebrand takes shape and we collaborate and debate even more closely with the client.
+This is the point where a startup or business rebrand takes shape and we collaborate even more closely with you.
 We design and present various options, each aligned to the brand strategy.
 The preferred logo is then finessed and made ready for use in all brand applications.

 Brand Identity Guidelines

-Once your brand has been created, it’s important for the graphic designer to apply it consistently across all communications.
-Brand guidelines empower you and your team to do just that.
-They include valuable resources – brand purpose and copywriting tone, colour palette, font selection, icons and logo application examples.
-Depending on the business needs assets can be scaled to include marketing materials for adverts, leaflets and brochures; digital templates for office application such as PowerPoint and Keynote presentations; website design and development; social media templates and content plans.
+Depending on the business requirements assets can be scaled to include working examples for internal and external use.
+Advertisements, leaflets and brochures; digital templates for office application such as PowerPoint and Keynote presentations; website design and development; social media templates and content plan.

 When launching a new brand or considering a brand refresh